mdavids/rfc/content/draft-davids-forsalereg-15.md

 ## Scope of Application

 Note that this mechanism relies on the domain name being resolvable in the DNS.
-This is not guaranteed, for example during a redemption period, in pending delete status [@?STD69], or when the domain is DNSSEC-signed but fails validation (i.e., has a bogus state).
+This is not guaranteed, for example during a redemption period, in pendingDelete status [@?STD69], or when the domain is DNSSEC-signed but fails validation (i.e., has a bogus state).

 # Security Considerations {#security}